Heeeeeey, it’s been awhile since I’ve been motivated to write some narrative about my travels, sorry about that!

 Breakfast is a super pain in the ass meal for me, I can’t eat eggs and I’m gluten free so bye pancakes, waffles, eggs, omelettes, granola, english muffin, bagel, should I go on?
 So I end up concocting things with sides a lot and believe it or not some bacon and homefries and fruit often ends up costing more than an omelette!

-Above all, the best thing you can do is to be as prepared as possible.
+Above all, the best thing you can do is to be as prepared as possible when traveling with food allergies.
 Bring plenty of granola bars or snacks that travel well, research your destination and have a couple dishes that you’ll know you can eat practically anywhere, even scope out a couple restaurants in advance, and above all else be prepared with the tools to combat reactions.

 For gluten, I always travel with Papaya Enzyme.
 It has helped my digestion and especially helps me bounce back after gluten.

 For allergies, I carry my epipen everywhere I go, literally.
 If you’re American and the epipen costs are outrageous, scoot over to Canada where you can get one over the counter for $100 or do some research where you’re going, most places in Europe will sell them to you over the counter.
 If I’m eating something sketchy that I don’t know about, I let someone know who I’m with that I have an epipen on me and where to stick it should I turn blue.
 It’s extreme but it helps my anxiety.